-Another way to increase your iron sights’ visibility is to replace them with tritium sights.
+Another way to increase your iron sights’ visibility is to replace them with tritium sights like these.
 Tritium emits beta radiation that is relatively safe but glows all the time.
 They are a much better option than sights with photoluminescent paint which requires you to shine a light on them before they glow.

 The second reason that someone may want to upgrade their iron sights is to give them adjustability.
 Most stock iron sights are either unadjustable or require the use of a punch or file to adjust them.
 Adjustable sights allow the user to dial their sights in with the turn of a screw.

 The third reason that someone may want to add iron sights to their firearm is to serve as a backup to their optic.
 This is especially popular on defensive carbines as it gives the user redundancy in case their main optic fails at the worst possible time.
 Many times these sights can fold down when not in use and flip-up quickly when needed.

 Depending on what you will be using your firearm for, optics can be a great accessory to add to your gun.
 Red dot or holographic sights on defensive carbines and even pistols can give you an upper hand in low light situations and competitions.
 The best manufacturers of these types of optics include Trijicon, Aimpoint, and Eotech.
 If you are on a budget, Vortex optics are an excellent option.